zezont4/laravel-helper/README.md

 # Laravel helper
-### It reads the database tabe then Auto generate the folowing codes / files:
+### It reads the database table, then it generates the following codes / files:

 * Routes
 * RouteServiceProvider